 The Midwest Bisexual Lesbian Gay Transgender Asexual College Conference (MBLGTACC) is an annual conference held to connect, educate, and empower queer and trans+ college students, faculty, and staff around the Midwest and beyond.Through a mix of workshops, keynotes, entertainment, and social activities, attendees come together to learn and grow through the knowledge and experiences of others.

-Over its nearly 30-year history, MBLGTACC has attracted advocates and thought leaders including Angela Davis, Robyn Ochs, Janet Mock, Patrisse Cullors, Kate Bornstein, Faisal Alam, and LZ Granderson; and entertainers and artists including Jujubee, Margaret Cho, J Mase III, Chely Wright, and Loren Cameron.
+Over three decades, MBLGTACC has attracted advocates and thought leaders including Angela Davis, Robyn Ochs, Janet Mock, Patrisse Cullors, Kate Bornstein, Faisal Alam, and LZ Granderson; and entertainers and artists including Jujubee, Margaret Cho, J Mase III, Chely Wright, and Loren Cameron.

-To date, MBLGTACC is America's largest and oldest continuously-held conference for queer and trans+ college students.
+To date, MBLGTACC is America's largest and oldest continuously-held conference for queer and trans+ college students and young adults.
 And it remains proudly student-run.

 The Transgender Justice Teach-In is dedicated to centering trans, nonbinary, and intersex knowledge, experiences, and liberation.